pawelos231/Arkanoid/README.md

 <i><b>[🚧 Game will receive updates in the future depending on the additional functionalities i would like to implement 🚧]</b></i>
 </p>

-This project is an attempt to recreate Arkanoid and make it more enjoyable and engaging.

 ## Features

 ### Bricks